Sake ginger glazed salmon recipe, marinated in a Japanese yakitori sauce and fresh ginger.

-1 Mix the soy sauce, sake, mirin, ginger, garlic, chile flakes, and sugar in a medium bowl.
+1 Marinate the salmon: Mix the soy sauce, sake, mirin, ginger, garlic, chile flakes, and sugar in a medium bowl.
 Place the salmon fillets in a sturdy freezer bag.
 Pour the marinade into the freezer bag with the fish.
 Seal the freezer bag and place in a baking dish (so that if the bag leaks it doesn't get all over your fridge).
 Place in your refrigerator and chill at least an hour, preferably several hours.

 3a Grilling method

 Brush the grill grates with olive oil; pre-heat your grill to medium heat.
 Place salmon fillets on a piece of aluminum foil (brushed with olive oil) over the grill grate, skin side down.
 Brush the salmon with the marinade glaze.
 Cover the grill.
 Cook the salmon 6-10 minutes (depending on thickness of the fillets), brushing again with the marinade halfway through the cooking, until the salmon is just barely cooked, and easily flaked with a fork.

 3b Pan frying method

 3c Baking method

 Preheat oven to 350°F. Line a baking dish with aluminum foil.
 Brush the top of the foil with olive oil.
 Place salmon on the foil, skin side down.
 Brush with marinade.
 Bake for 10-15 minutes depending on how thick the fillets are, basting frequently with the marinade, until the salmon is barely cooked through and is easily flaked with a fork.